reedpen/simon/README.md

 make sure to initialize your folder with node before trying to use/install any packages

 # Things I learned mongoDB
-protecting your information using enviornment variables is crucial, especially when your code is public mongoAtlas allows for easy storage and access of JSON objects from a database javascript code integrates very well with mongo thanks to nodejs
+protecting your information using enviornment variables is crucial, especially when your code base is public mongoAtlas allows for easy storage and access of JSON objects from a database javascript code integrates very well with mongo thanks to nodejs

+# Things I learned login
+be sure to store login information in secure cookies using middleware makes it easy to secure information again, using environment variables to secure your information is very important